ohm-softa/ohm-softa.github.io/08ln-singleton-factory-strategy-command.md

 }
 ```

-So from outside the package, you can't instanciate `KlassImpl`:
+So from outside the package, you can't instantiate `KlassImpl`:

 ```java
 package someApp;